BryanRej/PCAP-Investigation/README.md

 <h1>Pcap investigation</h1>

 <h2>Description</h2>
-This project uses a network packet analyzer known as Wireshark to investigate potentially malicious Pcap files and suspicious network traffic.
+This project uses a network packet analyzer known as Wireshark and TCPDump to investigate potentially malicious Pcap files and suspicious network traffic.
 <br />

 <h2>Languages and Utilities Used</h2>